SHEscher/XDLreg/README.md

 ## Explore simulated data, model, and relevance maps
 The folder `notebook/` contains a [`jupyter notebook`](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html) for the exploration of the functionality of the introduced pipeline.

-If you use `pip install` to get access to the `xdlreg` module, the `notebook` must be downloaded separately, and started within the same environment (e.g., `virtualenv`), where the module is installed.
+If you use `pip install` directly from this `master` to get access to the `xdlreg` module, the `notebook` must be downloaded separately, and started within the same environment (e.g., `virtualenv`), where the module is installed.

 ```console
 # If necessary: